freaktechnik/.github/CONTRIBUTING.md

 Some of my projects will have the possibility of translations.
 Usually those will be gathered at an external service and included at build time and not be part of the repository.
 You should find a link to the service in the README.

+Translations will fall under the same license as the source code in the repository, in general.

 ## Documentation